Pupils may be able to get free transport to school, depending on how far the walk is and any special needs they have.

 Find out more about the scheme at www.schoolstreets.org.uk

-The Bluecoat School Street initiative will commence when the school fully reopens following the current lockdown and the road will be closed to motorised traffic between 8:25am – 9:10am and 2:50pm – 3:45pm Monday to Friday during term time.
-We plan to run School Street until at least the Autumn term where we will then review if it should continue.
+The Bluecoat School Street initiative commenced in March 2021 when the school fully reopened following the lockdown and the road is closed to motorised traffic between 8:25am – 9:10am and 2:50pm – 3:40pm Monday to Friday during term time.
 Please note that this notice will apply to school traffic and that access will be given to residents where necessary, so care must continue to be taken.

 Please support the school with this initiative and chose to walk, cycle and scoot from home, or if this is not possible to park a short distance away and walk, cycle or scoot the remaining distance.
 During the closure times motorised vehicle will be prevented from entering the road closure.
 We will be able to offer exemption, if approved by the school in advance, for a valid reason such as mobility considerations and for residents living within the closure.
 You may also find the Travel Devon free personalised travel planning support helpful - https://www.traveldevon.info/personal-travel-plans/